 What Is Leukemia?

-Additionally, men are more likely to develop this disease, and Caucasians are more likely than African-Americans to be diagnosed with Leukemia.
-Leukemia is the 10th most common form of cancer amongst all genders and races, and it is said that more than 350,000 individuals will be living with Leukemia in 2017 in the United States alone.
+Additionally, men are more likely to develop this disease than are women, and Caucasians are more likely than African-Americans to be diagnosed.
+Leukemia is the 10th most common form of cancer amongst all genders and races, and it is said that more than 350,000 individuals were living with the condition in 2018 alone.